 On November 4, 2009 the NJDEP started issuing temporary LSRP “licenses” to qualified applicants who were able to demonstrate the considerable experience and training required to work as independent professionals, without direct oversight from the NJDEP, to investigate and remediate a client’s facility.

 Prior to the enactment of this legislation, Mr. Hochreiter actively participated in the development and implementation of this program, initially through the SRRA Consultants Coalition and later as a Steering Committee member in the NJ Licensed Site Remediation Professionals Association (NJ LSRPA).
-While the temporary LSRP license program (which covers only new cases and those volunteering to go into the program) will be in place through May 2012, after that date ALL site remediation activities that traditionally were overseen by NJDEP will roll into the permanent LSRP program.
-The permanent program will require licensed professionals to achieve permanent status by passing a licensing exam issued by an LSRP Licensing Board that will assume responsibility for administering the program.
+Following a temporary LSRP license program through May 2012, ALL site remediation activities that traditionally were overseen by NJDEP are now in the permanent LSRP program.
+The permanent program requires licensed professionals to achieve permanent status by passing a licensing exam issued by an LSRP Licensing Board that will assume responsibility for administering the program.

-Mr. Hochreiter will maintain relationships with Strategic Partners who are licensed LSRPs in the event that a client desires such services.
+Mr. Hochreiter maintains relationships with Strategic Partners who are licensed LSRPs, as clients require such services.